gocruncher/jenkins-job-cli/README.md

 ### Shell autocompletion

-you can enable shell autocompletion for convenient work.
+As a recommendation, you can enable shell autocompletion for convenient work.
 To do this, run following:
 ```
 # for zsh completion:
 echo 'source <(jb completion zsh)' >>~/.zshrc